Methane (CH4) lewis dot structure, molecular geometry or shape, electron geometry, bond angle, valence electrons

 - NH3 lewis structure and its molecular geometry

 - The total valence electron available for drawing the Methane (CH4) lewis structure is 8.

 - The steric number of the central atoms in methane is 4 which ensures that it has an Sp3 hybridization.

-- CH4 is a nonpolar molecule due to its symmetrical geometry that causes uniform charge distribution all over the atom leads to a zero net dipole moment and makes this molecule non-polar in nature.
+- CH4 is a nonpolar molecule due to its symmetrical geometry that causes uniform charge distribution all over the atom leading to a zero net dipole moment and making this molecule non-polar in nature.